lnher/Lukas-Her-School-Projects/README.md

 # Lukas-Her-School-Projects
-A collection of project completed in my college career.
+A collection of projects completed in my college career.